 The USS Constitution, nicknamed Old Ironsides because bullets could not penetrate her tough live oak sides, was one of the first of the original six frigates that made up the U.S. Navy.
 The ship was a 44-gun frigate built at the Edmond Hartt Shipyard, Boston, MA, in 1797.

 This gift is a glass version of the ship in a glass bottle.
-Available in various optional sizes and configurations.
-Give us a call for more information on special options.
+Available in two sizes (see related products).

 Standard dimensions: 210mm x 56mm (8 " x 2 ").